anttiluode/TiniOnes/README.md

 Configure parameters such as epoch length, batch size, number of epochs, learning rate, and latent dimension.

-Perhaps best not to change the settings.
-Might work.
-Might not.
-Works for me with EDF file I found.

 Click the "Process EEG Data" button.

 Once processing is complete, download the trained model and hidden vectors.